-The General Data Protection Regulation (GDPR) is set to revolutionise the collection and storage of personal data in the EU, with major repercussions for many small and medium enterprises.
+The General Data Protection Regulation (GDPR) has revolutionised the collection and storage of personal data in the EU since it’s introduction in May 2018.
+When it was introduced, it had major repercussions for many small and medium enterprises.

 The regulation can be broken up into seven key principles: